DeerHide/jira-toolkit/README.md

 - **Configuration issues**: Check that you're using the right config flags (`-c`, `-ce`, `-ci`, `-cd`)
 - **Credential issues**: Use `--credentials show` to check your stored credentials
 - **Cloud import failures**: Check your Jira permissions and project access
+- **Path validation errors**: Ensure file paths don't contain control characters or exceed length limits
+- **Sensitive data in logs**: Sensitive information is automatically redacted for security
 - **Need more details**: Use `-d` flag for detailed logging
+- **Test your setup**: Use `--show-config` and `--dry-run` to test before importing

 ## Support